 025 The Halcyon.
 (A Kingfisher finds the sea more violent than the land.)
 Not linked yet

 026 A Fisherman.
 A Fisherman roiled the water pulling in his net.
 People complained but he said he must roil the water or have no fish to eat.

 027 The Fox looks at the Actor’s Mask.
 A Fox looks at a mask and wonders where the mask’s brains are.

 028 The Cheater.
 A sick Man promises what he doesn’t have to gods.
 He’s cured, then sent off for treasure.
 He’s captured and sold as a slave because of unfilled promises.

 029 The Charcoal Dealer and the Fuller.
 A charcoal maker invited a cloth cleaner to visit.
 The cleaner declined because as quickly as he could clean anything it would get dirty again.

 030 The Shipwrecked Man.
+(A shipwrecked wealthy man is told to swim not pray.)
 Not linked yet

 031 The Middle-aged Man and his Two Mistresses.
 A man had two wives; one older and one younger.
 Being vain, the younger pulled white hairs from the man’s head and the older pulled dark.
 He went bald.